amadeus4dev/developer-guides/docs/resources/itinerary-managment.md

 The [Trip Parser  API](https://developers.amadeus.com/self-service/category/trip/api-doc/trip-parser/api-reference) helps to extract information from different booking confirmation emails and compile it into a single structured `JSON` itinerary.
 This API can parse information from `flight`, `hotel`, `rail`, and `rental car` confirmation emails.
 It provides the result of your parsing immediately, thanks to our algorithm.

-!!! information
-    `Trip Parser API` V3.0 has been released since August 2021 and the document is up to date.

 ### Encode your booking confirmation in Base64